 Jo qualified as a solicitor over 25 years ago and worked in private practice in the Black Country.
 She was a family practitioner and member of the Law Society’s Family Practitioner Panel.
 Since leaving practice she has been a Visiting Lecturer at the University of Wolverhampton and UCE, a technical advisor with the SRA and a tutor with CILEx Law School.

-Razwana completed her LLB (Hons) in 2005 and her Legal Practice Course in 2006.
+Razwana completed Legal Practice Course in 2006.
 Razwana has over ten years of experience working within the field of commercial litigation, on behalf of both Claimants and Defendants.
-Her experience includes handling cases on behalf of commercial clients, and dealing with technical high value litigated cases to include personal injury, employment liability and public liability matters.
+Her experience includes cases on behalf of large commercial clients, and dealing with technical high value litigated cases to include multi-party litigation, personal injury, employment liability and public liability matters.
 Razwana joined The University of Law in 2018 and teaches on the Legal Practice Course, Professional Skills Course and the SQE course.